Charlesu49/sidebar/README.md

 # SIDEBAR PROJECT
-This projects uses javascript to create a tuggle functionality.
+This projects uses javascript to create a toggle functionality.

 ## Functionality
 The page loads as below;